kitextech/ESP32UploadBuf/README.md

 The sensor modules are located in the `lib` folder, and each of them includes a function `prepareData()` which collects the data and creates the protobuf message from it.
 The protobuff messages are sent to the server via UDP in `main.cpp` at frequencies defined upon creation of the sensor objects in the `init.h` file.

 ## Directory structure
-The basic directory structure is defined by Platform IO:

 ```bash
 ├───.pio
 │   ├───build